torchtarget/FileOrganiser/README.md

 # FileOrganiser

-A simple Python tool that learns your existing folder structure and uses a naive Bayesian classifier to automatically sort new files.
+A simple Python tool that learns your existing folder structure and uses a naive Bayesian classifier to automatically sort new files based on their contents.
+Office documents (Word, Excel, PowerPoint) and PDFs are supported in addition to plain text files.

 ## Usage